erwincarlogonzales/mldetection-YOLO/README.md

 ## 🎓 **Professional Impact**

-This project demonstrates mastery across multiple domains critical to modern AI engineering and research:
+This project demonstrates expertise across multiple domains critical to modern AI engineering and research:

 **🔬 Research Expertise:**
 - Implementation of a systematic and reproducible MLOps workflow